Caryn McClelland

-Caryn R. McClelland is an American diplomat who is serving as the United States ambassador to Brunei.
-She assumed office in 2022.
+Caryn R. McClelland is an American diplomat who had served as the United States ambassador to Brunei.

 Education

 McClelland earned a Bachelor of Arts in English from the University of California, Los Angeles; a Master of Arts in international relations and affairs from San Francisco State University; and a Master of Science in national security strategy from the National Defense University.